Failure To Diagnose Or Treat Placental Abruption

 If doctors notice these symptoms, it is imperative that they test for placental abruption.
 Unfortunately, many physicians overlook such traits.
 If not immediately treated, the separation can cause extensive damage to both mother and child.
 It can even lead to death.

 - Premature birth

 At Power Rogers, we have extensive knowledge and experience dealing with failure to treat and diagnose placental abruption cases.
 We understand the grief and frustration that comes when a doctor or nurse is negligent and fails to do their job appropriately.
-Our legal team has helped birth injury victims for decades and have collectively recovered over $4 billion for our clients in settlements and verdicts.
+Our legal team has helped birth injury victims for decades and has collectively recovered over $5 billion for our clients in settlements and verdicts.
 We have been #1 in recoveries for seven consecutive years.
 Our clients are like family to us.
 We prepare each case as if it were going to trial, with thorough attention to detail.
-If your doctor failed to diagnose or treat placental abruption, contact our Chicago birth attorneys today at (312) 313-0202.
+If your doctor failed to diagnose or treat placental abruption, contact our Chicago birth attorneys today at 312-500-1792.